Was Job a Real Person?

 In contrast to Demas is Mark.
 Mark did not get off to a good start.
 He joined Paul and Barnabas on their missionary journey as an assistant in Acts 13:5 but didn’t last very long, abandoning them before their journey was complete (Acts 13:13).

 In Acts 15, when Paul and Barnabas decide to go out on another missionary journey, Barnabas wants to take Mark with them but Paul is not in favor of this plan because Mark had previously abandoned them.
 Their disagreement was so sharp that the Paul and Barnabas band broke up and each decided to go solo, taking on new partners, Paul taking Silas while Mark accompanied Barnabas.
-I wrote about this first “church split” in a previous blog post here.
+I wrote about this first “church split” in a previous blog post, “Who Was at Fault for the First Recorded Church Split?”

 Later, when Paul is older and about to leave this earth for his heavenly abode, Paul makes a final request of Timothy – “bring Mark with you when you come, for he will be helpful to me.”